 The 293 SPIKE MAKE-A-THON not only brings a diversity of age into local STEM, but also makes STEM available to communities that would not otherwise have access to it.
 293 SPIKE supports Make-a-thon participants in as many ways as possible, including waiving the registration fee for teams that demonstrate need and having our shop open all week with team members ready to help.

 Finally, the SPIKE Make-A-Thon raised awareness of ALS and bettered the lives of ALS patients and their families.
-293 SPIKE worked with Deb Frabicatore, who runs an ALS fundraiser in honor of her brother; Sara Cooper, a local business professional who suffers from ALS; and Jodi O’Donnell, the founder of Hope Loves Company, a non-profit that runs camps for families affected by ALS in order to achieve all of these things.
+293 SPIKE worked with Deb Frabicatore, who runs an ALS fundraiser in honor of her brother; Sara Cooper, a late local business professional who suffered from ALS; and Jodi O’Donnell, the founder of Hope Loves Company, a non-profit that runs camps for families affected by ALS in order to achieve all of these things.